XAI-toolkit/CRISSPAC/README.md

 # Input

-The primary data sources are the Electronic Health Records (EHRs) collected during the GESS study (GESS trial, ClinicalTrials.gov Identifier: NCT03150680) after appropriate anonymization of personal information.
-More specifically, five types of EHRs (History, Entry, Biochemical, Complete Blood Count and Differential) related to seventy-two measured risk factors are stored into XLSX files constituting the main input of the platform.
-The full list of the input variables along with their short descriptions can be found in Appendix.
+CRISSPAC uses the Electronic Health Records (EHRs) collected during the GESS study (GESS trial, ClinicalTrials.gov Identifier: NCT03150680).
+Regarding this, five types of EHRs (see Appendix) with seventy-two measured risk factors are the main input of the platform.

 # Usage